SCENE 01 / MARINE WILDLIFE

 What's the best season for wildlife filming in Turkey?

-Loggerhead sea turtle nesting peaks May to August on the Turkish Riviera; bird migration through the Bosphorus is strongest in spring and autumn; brown bear activity in the Kaçkar Mountains peaks in summer; and Mediterranean diving is best May to October.
+Loggerhead sea turtle nesting peaks May to August on the Turkish Riviera.
+Bird migration through the Bosphorus is strongest in spring and autumn.
+Brown bear activity in the Kaçkar Mountains peaks in summer.
+And Mediterranean diving is best May to October.
 We advise on the optimal window for each species.

 Planning Wildlife Filming?